22 May We’re back open but things are a little different

 As many of you will know, the closure of Coram’s Fields resulted in a huge loss of income for the charity, and left us facing an uncertain future.
-Two months ago, we launched an Emergency Appeal to support our efforts to keep Coram’s Fields open and to ensure that the vital support that we provide for local families, continues into the future.
+In April, we launched an Emergency Appeal to support our efforts to keep Coram’s Fields open and to ensure that the vital support that we provide for local families, continues into the future.

 The response from the community over the last two months has been nothing short of phenomenal, with over 750 individuals donating and taking on challenges to help us reach our £50,000 fundraising target.
 However, as we begin to reopen the park, we simply can’t afford to be complacent.
 To those that have already supported us, thank you so much!

 For those that haven’t yet done so, we still really need your support – please consider making a donation or taking on a fundraising challenge to help our efforts: https://www.justgiving.com/campaign/SaveCoramsFieldsDonate now

 Many thanks for your patience and support during this time and we look forward to welcoming you back in the weeks ahead.